 If you reside near the coast, it's essential to confirm the details of your homeowners policy because usually a basic policy won't be enough to cover hurricane damage — you would need to fortify your policy with flood and windstorm insurance, both of which would be applicable to cover the damages.
 Depending on your location, your insurance company may make it compulsory to have a separate deductible for hurricanes if you reside in an area that's at high risk for hurricanes.

 Damage from flooding, whether from a hurricane or a torrential downpour, is excluded from coverage by home insurance companies.
-To insure your home against flood damage, you should buy flood insurance from a private insurance company or through the National Flood Insurance Program (NFIP).
+Flood insurance is a necessity in Georgia, which paid out $10 million in flood insurance claims in 2016, according to FEMA.* To insure your home against flood damage, you should buy flood insurance from a private insurance company or through the National Flood Insurance Program (NFIP).

 Flood insurance coverage from private companies may vary, but if you buy through the NFIP you are allotted coverage for:

-If the value of your personal property and home exceed these limits, consider purchasing a policy from a private company for additional protection.
-Flood insurance is a necessity in Georgia, which paid out $10,079,591 in flood insurance claims in 2016, according to FEMA.
+If the value of your personal property and house exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.

 Find an affordable homeowners policy in Georgia today!

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.